craftpulse/craft-timeloop/README.md

 The following configuration options that are available for the field:

-- **ShowTimes**: When selected this will give the ability to choose a starting time and an end time for the recurring dates.
+- **ShowTimes**: When selected, this will give the ability to choose a starting time and end time for the recurring dates.

 ## Using Timeloop

 ### The Timeloop Model

-#### Getting the entered dates (returned as DateTime Objects)
+#### Getting the entered dates (returned as DateTime objects)

 Getting the start date for the loop (this includes the time set in `loopStartTime`):